 The ‘PEACE’ expressed in the bible is not external absence of affliction or tribulation.

-> It has more to do with character and attitude than outward circumstances.
+But it has more to do with character and attitude than outward circumstances.

-> Character that has been cultivated by the Holy Spirit
+Character that has been cultivated by the Holy Spirit

 Peace is a fruit of the Holy Spirit